Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 ## What's new?

-Alfresco SDK 4.0 brings some changes oriented to assist the way the customizations are built, packaged, run and tested for Content Services 6 and
+Alfresco SDK 4.2 brings some changes oriented to assist the way the customizations are built, packaged, run and tested for Content Services 7 and Alfresco Share 7.
-Alfresco Share 6.

-This is a mayor release oriented to support Alfresco 6, so it is not compatible with previous versions of the SDK.

 ### Embracing containers and Docker